Skip to content

 But things don't have to be that way.
 If you plan ahead, you can make fighting fires much easier (or even avoid them altogether).

-As you might know, this process of "planning ahead" is called project risk management.
+As you might know, this "planning ahead" process is called project risk management.

 1. Don't Underestimate the Importance of Risk Management